-These Specifications consist of the following components (see fig. 2):
+These Specifications consist of the following components (see Figure 2):

-.1 The Specifications for Chart Content and Display Aspects of ECDIS, which describes the requirements and methods in relatively general terms,
+- .1 The Specifications for Chart Content and Display Aspects of ECDIS, which describes the requirements and methods in relatively general terms. - .2 Annex A, the Presentation Library as a separate document, which gives full details of colours, symbols, symbolization instructions, etc. together with guidance on how an ENC should be displayed.
+A digital version is also available with Edition 4.0.0.
+Annex A itself consists of three components:

-- .2 Annex A, the Presentation Library as a separate document, which gives full details of colours, symbols, symbolization instructions, etc. together with guidance on how an ENC should be displayed.
-A digital version is also available with Edition 3.4.
-Annex A itself consists of three components: - Part I contains chart objects - Part II contains Mariner's Navigational Objects, such as the own ship symbol, tracks, waypoints, time tags etc. - The third component is the addendum to Part I which is a paper based description of the symbol library as graphics.
+- Part I contains chart objects - Part I also has six appendices that are separate files.
+One (Appendix A) contains values for the three colour tables; the other five (Appendices B-F) contain symbolization look-up tables - Part II contains a few Mariner's Navigational Objects, such as Danger highlight or Mariner's feature. - The third component is the addendum to Part I which is a paper based description of the symbol library as graphics.

-The ECDIS Chart 1 is issued together with the Presentation Library as a graphic file and is also available as collection of the varying objects contained in a special cell in S-57 format containing generic feature objects.
+The ECDIS Chart 1 is issued together with the Presentation Library as a graphic file and is also available as a collection of the varying objects contained in a special cell in S-57 format containing generic feature objects.

-- .3 Annex B, which specifies procedures for initial colour calibration of displays and the verification of that calibration, - .4 Annex C, which specifies a procedure for maintaining the calibration of displays. - .5 Appendix 1, Guidance on Updating the Electronic Navigational Chart
+- .3 Annex B, (this annex has been deleted) - .4 Annex C, which specifies a procedure for maintaining the calibration of displays. - .5 Appendix 1, Guidance on Updating the Electronic Navigational Chart.